 “I’ve been stalled on H-1 for the last hour,” dad growled, “and I know something a lot scarier than anything Charles Dickens dreamed up – the Ghost of Traffic Present!”

-And so began another of dad’s “good old days” tales about driving to town in half the time it takes today.
-Just like Dickens’ ghost of Christmas Past, dad’s ghost of Traffic Past has fond memories – of free-and-easy driving, open highways, low-cost gasoline and reasonable parking fees.
+And so began another of dad’s “good old days” stories about driving to town in half the time it takes today.
+Just like Dickens’ ghost of Christmas Past, dad’s ghost of Traffic Past had fond memories – of free-and-easy driving, open highways, low-cost gasoline and reasonable parking fees.

 “We…came…THIS…close!” the kids sang along with dad.
 They’d heard it before, so all three held their fingers barely apart as dad recalled the City Council vote that killed those plans in 1992.
-“It would have been running for six years now,” dad sighed.
+“It would have been running since 2003,” dad sighed.